dani7cl/jira-standup-monitor/README.md

    - `export DEMO_DEV_TOKEN=WhateverValidTokenHash`
  - Go to the https://dev-jira.dynatrace.org Backlog.
  - Verify there is no filter applied(name, team, etc).
+ - Ensure there are no ongoing or irrelevant tasks on the sprint, otherwise they will be counted in the final amount.
  - Identify the title of the sprint you want to extract the data, such as Dynatrace Sprint 243.
  - Open the extension and click on Sprint Data Extractor
   <p align="center">